 The success of the operations and activities of the Corporation is dependent to a significant extent on the efforts and abilities of its management and outside contractors.
 The Corporation's management team is concentrated on a small number of key employees.
 Investors must be willing to rely to a significant extent on management's discretion and judgment, as well as the expertise and competence of outside contractors.
 Galane does not have in place formal programs for succession of management and training of management, nor does it hold key person insurance on these individuals.
 The loss of one or more of these key employees or contractors, if not replaced, could adversely affect the Corporation's profitability, results of operations and financial condition.
-Certain executives and key employees of the Corporation require permits to work and reside in Botswana or South Africa.
-There is no guarantee that the Government of Botswana or the Government of South Africa, as applicable, will grant such permits, or if granted, that such permits will be renewed or not revoked.
+Certain executives and key employees of the Corporation require permits to work and reside in Botswana, South Africa, or the United States.
+There is no guarantee that the Government of Botswana, the Government of South Africa, or the Government of the United States, as applicable, will grant such permits, or if granted, that such permits will be renewed or not revoked.